Platane/Platane.github.io/sources/data/works/CVCE/sum-up.md

  * The app is linked to a __MongoDB__ powered store which contains map elements as shapes ( country border for example ).

    * The store can be queried to retreive element based on tags, spacial and time localisation.

+ * The map is displayed using a __Leaflet__ feature to display svg path.

    * Missing elements can be drawn ( basic shape edition , and boolean operation on polygon ) and pushed to the store in order to be re-used later.

    * Selected elements are arranged along layers.

- * The map is displayed using a __Leaflet__ function to display svg path.

    * The map is styled using a __CSS-like__ langage.
 The editor support hight level feature for writing the MCSS, inspired by the chrome devTool.

    * Finaly, layers can be linked together, to create a convenient captions.
 The map is ready to be exported

- * The map viewer is able to display the final map, using Leaflet too.

-I work with
+I work with __Lucie Vitale__, __Benoit Godart__, __Kevin Aubert__ .

-  *  Lucie Vitale
-  *  Benoit Godart
-  *  Kevin Aubert

 I myself assure the most of the development of the editor part.
 I also made the cool poster !